danielcifuentes54/aws-developer/README.md

 ### Kinesis Data Firehouse

 * Load data streams into AWS data stores
+* Serverless
+* Pay for data going through Firehouse
+* Near real time
+* Supports custom data transformations using AWS Lambda
+* Can send failed or all data to a backup S3 bucket
 ### Kinesis Data Analytics

 * Analyze data streams with SQL or Apache Flink